MainView Explorer containers and charts

 Some of these configurations graph a metric for a resource over time (a transposed histogram); others graph several metrics for a resource.
 You can customize these charts so that they display only the data that you need.

-For more information about charts and containers, see the MainView User Guide, or access the MainView Explorer Help and select Charts or What's New.
+For more information about charts and containers, see the Using MainView products, or access the MainView Explorer Help and select Charts or What's New.

 Example of a customized chart for historical data